joyceluu/Benkyou/README.md

 Benkyou is a study tool designed for students enrolled in UCI's introductory Japanese Language courses (1A, 1B, 1C).
 Originally started as a small web application with the intent to help students study for the end-of-quarter live interview and reading assessments.

-Currently a WIP, site is not functional yet.
+Currently a WIP, questions are up for 1A!

 # Technologies
 * Node.js